 If your application meets the mandatory eligibility requirements outlined in the position description, you will be allocated to a subject pool.

-The first round of offers will commence on mid July and a second round of offers will start on mid August.
+The first round of offers will commence in late July and a second round of offers will start in late August.
 Once you accept the offer, you will be automatically appointed to that position.

 Application process and requirements — Other eligible applicants (OEA)

-New OEA applicants need to submit an Expression of Interest (EOI) in the Assessor Jobs application on the QCAA Portal.
+New OEA applicants need to submit an application in the Assessor Jobs application on the QCAA Portal.

-If you have never had a QCAA Portal account, follow these steps:
+If you have never had a QCAA Portal account:

-1. create a QCAA Portal account for this vacancy.
-Please follow this link and do not use the ‘Register for the new account’ link on the QCAA portal landing page
+- create a QCAA Portal account for this vacancy (do not use the new account link on the QCAA portal landing page)

 The QCAA Portal is the online environment through which the QCAA manages secure activities for schools as well as the following activities for all QCAA-appointed casuals: